Tools Support

 Amazon FBA Freight Forwarder Guide: Ship Inventory to FC Without Losing Your Margin

-Every dollar you waste on avoidable delays, wrong Incoterms, or unchecked customs holds comes directly out of your FBA margin.
-This guide gives you the complete workflow — from factory floor to Amazon receiving dock — so you can choose the right forwarder and protect your landed cost.
+Summary: Every dollar you lose to delays, wrong Incoterms, or missed customs holds comes right out of your FBA margin.
+This guide walks you through the full workflow — from the factory floor to the Amazon dock.
+Use it to pick the right forwarder, and protect your landed cost.

 What Is an FBA Freight Forwarder?

-An FBA freight forwarder manages your Amazon inventory from the supplier's factory to the fulfillment center (FC).
-They coordinate ocean or air freight, export customs, US import clearance, and final trucking to the FC.
+An FBA freight forwarder manages your Amazon stock, from the supplier's factory to the fulfillment center (FC).
+They set up ocean or air freight, export customs, US import clearance, and the final truck run to the FC.

 A standard forwarder delivers to your warehouse.
-An FBA forwarder must go further.
-Each shipment needs a valid Amazon shipment ID, correct carton labels, and pallets within Amazon's specs.
-Advance shipping notification (ASN) must be submitted through Seller Central before the truck arrives.
+An FBA forwarder must go further than that.
+Each shipment needs a valid Amazon shipment ID, the right carton labels, and pallets that meet Amazon's specs.
+You must submit the advance shipping notification (ASN) through Seller Central before the truck shows up.

-Suaid Global orchestrates your FBA inbound shipment from origin to Amazon fulfillment center.
+Suaid Global runs your FBA inbound shipment, from origin to the Amazon fulfillment center.
 Ocean or air freight moves through our FMC-licensed NVOCC partners.
-Customs clearance is handled by licensed customs broker partners.
-Trucking to the FC is coordinated with vetted carriers.
-We are your single orchestrator across the inbound chain.
+Licensed customs broker partners handle customs clearance.
+Vetted carriers handle trucking to the FC.
+We act as your single point of contact across the whole inbound chain.

 Why You Need a Forwarder (vs. Direct Carrier Booking)

-Some sellers book ocean freight directly with a carrier or use Amazon's Partnered Carrier Program (PCP) for domestic legs.
-Both can work — but they leave gaps where things go wrong.
+Some sellers book ocean freight direct with a carrier.
+Others use Amazon's Partnered Carrier Program (PCP) for the domestic leg.
+Both can work.
+But both leave gaps where things can go wrong.

-Direct carrier booking means you own every compliance step: ISF filing, customs entry, duty payment, and document prep.
-One mistake holds your cargo.
+Book direct with a carrier, and you own every compliance step yourself.
+That means ISF filing, customs entry, duty payment, and document prep.
+One mistake, and your cargo gets held.
 Detention fees run $150–$500 per day at the terminal.

-A freight forwarder handles these steps as their core service.
-They file ISF, coordinate the customs broker, track the shipment, and alert you before a hold becomes a delay.
-For FBA, they also manage the hand-off between supplier, customs clearance, and the FC appointment system.
+A freight forwarder handles these steps as their main job.
+They file ISF, work with the customs broker, track the shipment, and warn you before a hold turns into a real delay.
+For FBA, they also manage the hand-off between your supplier, customs clearance, and the FC appointment system.

 • ISF filing (24 hours before vessel departure) — required by US CBP